-- The company has detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD). - The company has declared a target of Net Zero by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions. - The company has set a medium-term target for reducing its GHG emissions. - The company has a decarbonization strategy in place with a defined set of quantitative and qualitative actions to reach the Net Zero Targets.
+- The company has detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD). - The company has declared a Net Zero target by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions. - The company has set a medium-term target for reducing its GHG emissions.

-The Climate Policy will target the chair or incumbent members of the committee identified as responsible for failure to meet these minimum expectations and/or overall failure to adequately address climate-related risks, realize climate-related opportunities, and improve climate-related performance.
-In cases where the company has not identified a committee responsible for climate change strategy or members of this committee are not up for election, Climate Advisory Services will recommend voting against other nominees on a case-by-case basis.
+The Sustainability Policy will target the chair or incumbent members of the committee identified as responsible for failure to meet these minimum expectations.
+In cases where the company has not identified a committee responsible for climate change strategy or members of this committee are not up for election, Sustainability Advisory Services will recommend voting against other nominees on a case-by-case basis.